• Skip to Content

 • For more information browse: https://mysjcccard.vibeaccount.com/index.jsp.

-• Federal Work Study checks are paid on the 10th of each month.
+• Federal Work Study wages are paid on the 10th of each month.

 • Cal Grant checks are disbursed once per semester, usually October and March.